-It’s impressive from a distance, but when you get up close you can see that everything from the benches to the balconies is covered in intricately painted blue and yellow.
-Although it looks like a historic palace it was actually only built in the 1920s for the Ibero-American Exposition World’s Fair.
-So there are Art Deco touches in among the Renaissance and Moorish Revival styles.
+It’s impressive from a distance, but when you get up close you can see that everything from the benches to the balconies is covered in intricately painted blue and yellow tiles.
+Although it looks like a historic palace it was actually built in the 1920s for the Ibero-American Exposition World’s Fair.
+So there are Art Deco touches among the Renaissance and Moorish Revival styles.

 The Plaza has featured in Lawrence of Arabia and Star Wars’ Attack of the Clones.
 But inside things are a bit less glamorous and it’s mainly used for government offices.
 You’re as likely to see Spaniards in the Plaza as tourists, especially in the Alcoves of the Provinces.
 Each of Spain’s 48 provinces has its own alcove, decorated with maps and paintings of the area.